-SHE seeks to build business opportunities into every stage of its production process.
+SHE seeks to build business opportunities in every stage of its production process.
 It provides equipment and training to Rwandan banana farmers so that they can process the fiber and sell it to SHE—providing incremental revenue opportunities from something that was once discarded.
-Next it is brought to its community factory to be cut, carded, washed and solar dried.
+The fiber is brought to its community factory to be cut, carded, washed and solar dried.
 Finally, it is made into menstrual pads that are sold affordably to women and girls.